Svalorzen/CppCopyProposal/README.md

 */
 ```

-The copied class can add additional specialization.
+The copied class can add additional specializations.
 Or specializations for a
 given class can copy another.

 ```cpp